iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="IotaDocument+createPresentationJwt"></a>

 ### iotaDocument.createPresentationJwt(storage, fragment, presentation, signature_options, presentation_options) ⇒ [<code>Promise.&lt;Jwt&gt;</code>](#Jwt)
-Produces a JWT where the payload is produced from the given `presentation` in accordance with [VC-JWT version 1.1](https://w3c.github.io/vc-jwt/#version-1.1).
+Produces a JWT where the payload is produced from the given presentation. in accordance with [VC-JWT version 1.1](https://w3c.github.io/vc-jwt/#version-1.1).

 The `kid` in the protected header is the `id` of the method identified by `fragment` and the JWS signature will be